 Andrews has hinted it could be upped again to 100 patrons “during the second half of July”.

 If the number of COVID-19 cases in the state remain low, as of June 22, cinemas and theatres will also be able to open to up to 50 people.

-As of June 1, overnight stays will also be allowed, including at private residences and hotels, as well as at campgrounds and caravan parks.
+Overnight stays are also currently allowed, including at private residences and hotels, as well as at campgrounds and caravan parks.

 However, venues will not be able to offer communal cooking or bathroom facilities.

 The Premier has also made particular mention of Victoria’s ski industry, saying the season will open on June 22.